SakshiSrivastava-2601/Amazonclone/README.md

-THIS IS THE FOOTER SECTION
+THIS IS THE FOOTER SECTION.....

 ![Screenshot 2024-07-11 052040](https://github.com/SakshiSrivastava-2601/Amazonclone/assets/141807372/1df323c0-218a-4a36-aa11-ccc65f506a0a)